3dct/vIQA/README.md

 # be used as default for loading and calculating
 # the score

-psnr = vIQA.PSNR(**load_parameters)  # load_parameters necessary due to direct loading by class
+psnr = viqa.PSNR(**load_parameters)  # load_parameters necessary due to direct loading by class
 # also PSNR needs data_range to calculate the score
 # if images would not be normalized, data_range should be
 # 65535 for 16-bit images for correct calculation
 score = psnr.score(file_path_img_r, file_path_img_m)
 # --> images are loaded as 16-bit images and normalized to 0-1 via the `load_data` function
 #     called by the score method